-Schema modeling in a schemaless world
+Schema design in a schemaless world

 The JSON-based dynamic-schema nature (aka schema-less nature) of document NoSQL databases (MongoDB, DynamoDB, Couchbase, etc...) is a fantastic opportunity for application developers: ability to start storing and accessing data with minimal effort and setup, flexibility, fast and easy evolution.